Winter fun at the Sea to Sky Gondola in Squamish

 The gondola ride takes about 10 minutes to reach the Summit Lodge.

-Here’s a downloadable Sea to Sky Gondola map.
+Here’s a downloadable map for the Sea to Sky Gondola.

 Incredible mountain landscapes from the Summit Lodge platform.